How-to-Learn-to-Code/python-class/README.md

 ### Resources
 All resources are stored in folders titled Lesson#-Description.
 They should be followed in the following order:

-- Lesson 1: Introduction to Unix and Python
+- Lesson 1: Introduction to Python
 - Lesson 2: Scripting
 - Lesson 3: Jupyter notebooks and strings
 - Lesson 4: File input/output